durandtibo/minevent/docs/docs/quickstart.md

 - an event manager

 It is a synchronous system i.e. only one event and event handler are executed at the same time.
+This page presents the design used in `minevent`, but other designs exist.
+The proposed design was not designed to work in all the scenarios, so it is highly recommended to read the documentation to understand if it fits your needs/requirements before to use it.

 ## Event